What are the key features of the CHP?

 Is there financial aid for honors students?

-What will it cost to participate in CHP?
+What will it cost to participate in the CHP?

-There is no cost associated in applying for or participating in the CHP.
+There is no cost to apply for or participate in the CHP.

-How do I apply for admission to CHP?
+How do I apply for admission to the CHP?

 The Campus Honors Program primarily admits incoming freshmen.
 Current freshmen also have the opportunity to apply to the program immediately after their first semester.
-Details for both of these paths of admission are given on the admissions section of this website.
+Details for both of these paths of admission are given here above (see What are the key features of the CHP?) and on the Admissions section of this website.

 Questions?
 Comments?
 Suggestions?